Lost-Coast-Developers/styleguide/README.md

 # styleguide
-Style guides for Lost Coast Developer projects
+Style guides for Lost Coast Developer projects and such.